 Our vision to be a vibrant, trusted, national archive is rooted in our ability to provide a modern service that meets our customer’s needs.

-Reducing the hours allows us to put our energy into digitising records and making them available online.
-This provides better access and increases discoverability of our records for a greater number of users.
+Reducing the hours allows us to put our energy into listing and digitising records and making them available online.
+This increases discoverability of and provides better access to our records for a greater number of users.

-Why have you chosen to only open in the morning?
+Why have you chosen to amend the proposed changes slightly?

 Will I be able to request more than 5 items to view in the reading room at the same time?